oscafrica/documentation/src/guidelines.md

 # Naming guidelines

-1. Name: The official name for the platform is “Open source community Africa” with an acronym as  O.S.C.A.
+1. Name: The official name for the platform is “Open Source Community Africa” with its acronym as O.S.C.A.

 ### Do’s
 * Refer to the community as “O.S.C.A”